PssThemes/shop/resources/tasks.md

 - in controller add an event listener for the deleted one.
 1
 - build the backendService functionality of the on delete.
 1
 - test that it works 1

+#### Edit categories
+- handle the ui 1
+- add actions in the controller.
+- update in firebase.

+- add event for update.
+- create the onUpdateCustomCategory functionality using child_changed